khairulhasanmd/OpenBBTerminal/website/content/sdk/quickstart/installation.md

 from openbb_terminal.sdk import openbb
 ```

-The [OpenBB Terminal](https://docs.openbb.co/terminal) is part of the installation, and the application can be launched from the command line by entering:
+The [Finance Analysis](https://docs.openbb.co/terminal) is part of the installation, and the application can be launched from the command line by entering:

 ```console
 openbb